musnows/Kook-Valorant-Bot/README_EN.md

 >Because this bot are only used in Chinese platform,so I didn't write a more detailed Readme in English.Sorry for that

-This robot is still at an extremely early stage, and many of the functions I want have not yet been realized.Such as `/store`and`/nightmarket`
+This robot is still at an extremely early stage, and many of the functions I want have not yet been realized.

+For safety reason, the development of `/store`and`/nightmarket` has been canceled

 ---